johnzastrow/phpblog/hugo-export/posts/2013-01-09-spatialite-is-my-default.md

   - Uncategorized

 ---
-Like [James Fee][1]{.broken_link}, and a few <a href="http://blog.safe.com/2010/09/the-future-looks-bright-for-spatiallite/" target="_blank">others</a>: I <a title="Example with PHP and Spatialite, part 1" href="http://northredoubt.com/n/2012/01/16/example-with-php-and-spatialite-part-1/" target="_blank">love</a> <a href="http://www.gaia-gis.it/gaia-sins/" target="_blank">Spatialite</a> and want to use it more.
-I find myself keeping maybe three 500MB .sqlite files in my Dropbox folder with my favorite and newly found data ready for use.
-Although I have access to and use ArcMap at home and work, I still spend a lot of time escaping the bloat and doggy performance in the warm, snappy arms of <a href="http://qgis.org/" target="_blank">Qgis</a>.
-Qgis works great with Spatialite (except for the aging data providers restricted to older spatialite versions – due to up-to-date with the next release of Qgis).

 <a href="http://northredoubt.com/n/2013/01/09/spatialite-is-my-default/spatialite_files/" rel="attachment wp-att-605"><img loading="lazy" class="alignnone size-medium wp-image-605" alt="spatialite_files" src="http://northredoubt.com/n/wp-content/uploads/2012/12/spatialite_files-300x263.png" width="300" height="263" srcset="http://northredoubt.com/n/wp-content/uploads/2012/12/spatialite_files-300x263.png 300w, http://northredoubt.com/n/wp-content/uploads/2012/12/spatialite_files-341x300.png 341w, http://northredoubt.com/n/wp-content/uploads/2012/12/spatialite_files.png 610w" sizes="(max-width: 300px) 100vw, 300px" /></a>